-• Individuals conducting research and development or flight test operations for an aircraft manufacturer or the Federal Aviation Administration - Department of Defense or Department of Homeland Security personnel conducting research, development, operations, testing or training - Individuals using a laser emergency signaling device to send a distress signal Anticipated Impact/Discussion Although this legislation would have no direct impact to the Authority or SDIA, it could enhance aviation safety by protecting pilots from laser interferences.
-Status: 2/28/11 - Approved by the House on a voice vote and referred to the Senate Judiciary Committee Position: Support (4/7/11) Legislation/Topic H.R.
+- Individuals conducting research and development or flight test operations for an aircraft manufacturer or the Federal Aviation Administration (FAA) - Department of Defense (DOD) or Department of Homeland Security (DHS) personnel conducting research, development, operations, testing or training - Individuals using a laser emergency signaling device to send a distress signal Anticipated Impact/Discussion Although this legislation would have no direct impact to the Authority or SDIA, it could enhance aviation safety by protecting pilots from laser interferences. - Status: 2/28/11 Approved by the House on a voice vote and referred to the Senate Judiciary Committee - Position: Support (4/7/11) Legislation/Topic H.R.
 674/S.89 (Herger/Vitter) - IRS Code Amendment, Vendors Background/Summary Beginning January 1, 2012, federal, state, and local governments with total expenditures of \$100 million or more will be required to withhold 3 percent from all payments for goods and services to guard against possible business tax evasion.
 This bill would amend the Internal Revenue Code by repealing the imposition of the 3 percent withholding of goods and services payments.
 Anticipated Impact/Discussion If not repealed, this requirement could negatively affect construction companies and small businesses, increase the costs of performing public works contracts, and increase taxpayer costs.
-Status:

-11/10/11 - Approved by the Senate by a vote of 95 to 0 11/16/11 - Approved by the House by a vote of 422 to 0 11/21/11 - Signed into law by President

-Position: Support (4/7/11)

-Legislation/Topic

-H.R.
-235 (Brady) - Cut Unsustainable and Top-Heavy Spending Act of 2011

-Background/Summary

-This bill would eliminate several federal programs including grants to large and medium hub airports under the Airport Improvement Program (AIP).
+Status: 10/18/11 - H.R.
+674 - Approved by the House Committee on Ways and Means 1/25/11 - S. 89 - Introduced and referred to the Senate Committee on Finance Position: Support (4/7/11) Legislation/Topic H.R.
+235 (Brady) - Cut Unsustainable and Top-Heavy Spending Act of 2011 Background/Summary This bill would eliminate several federal programs including grants to large and medium hub airports under the Airport Improvement Program (AIP).
 This bill would also rescind any unobligated funds made available for such grants.

-Anticipated Impact/Discussion

-Because SDIA relies on AIP funding for its capital improvements program, the elimination of this funding could limit the Authority from moving forward on some airport projects.

-Status: 1/7/11 - Introduced and referred to thirteen House Committees

-Position: Oppose (4/7/11)

-Legislation/Topic S. 223 (Rockefeller)/ H.R.
-658 (Mica) - FAA Reauthorization Act
+Anticipated Impact/Discussion Because SDIA relies on AIP funding for its capital improvements program, the elimination of this funding could limit the Authority from moving forward on some airport projects.
+Status: 1/7/11 - Introduced and referred to thirteen House Committees Position: Oppose (4/7/11) Legislation/Topic S. 223 (Rockefeller)/ H.R.
+658 (Mica) - FAA Reauthorization Act Background/Summary House Version:

-Background/Summary

-House Version: